Commercials VS Advert Video Production

 Not only should a collection of best bits be available but complete products which should show, from beginning to end, that the video production company can make a great advert for you.

-This way you can take advantage of the lower standards while still having your own high standard and, more importantly, effective, advertising campaign while still keeping it affordable.
+This way you can take advantage of the lower industry standards while still having your own high standard and, more importantly, effective, advertising campaign while still keeping it affordable.

 When all is said and done, be sure you have a good strategy of video placement to ensure your video reaches your target market.